jaywink/socialhome/README.rst

 .. _settings: http://cookiecutter-django.readthedocs.org/en/latest/settings.html

 A basic env file is provided, see `env.example`.
+Copy this to `env.local` and fill with correct values.
+When running `manage.py` commands, these environment variables will be automatically loaded.
+For other usage (like `py.test`), load the environment in your shell with:

+    export `cat env.local`

 Basic Commands
 --------------